LP-based Approximation for Personalized Reserve Prices: Preliminaries and Problem Statement

-Note that, without loss of generality, we assume that the optimal reserve price for buyer $\bu$ is equal to one of his submitted bids $\{\beta_{\a, \bu}\}_{\a\in \A}$.
-Let $\res = \{0, \infty\} \cup\{\beta_{\a, \bu}\}_{\a\in \A, \bu\in \B}$.
-Then, Problem \ref{eq:opt} can be rewritten as $ \max_{\b r \in {\res^{n}}}~\sum_{\a \in \A} {\rev{\a}{\b r}}$, which leads to a search space of size {$\abs{\res}^{n}$}. \revision{We now make a few remarks about the data-driven optimization Problem \eqref{eq:opt}.} \revision {The optimal solution to the data-driven optimization Problem \eqref{eq:opt} gives an approximation solution to the batch-learning setting.
+{We now make a few remarks about the data-driven optimization Problem \eqref{eq:opt}.} {The optimal solution to the data-driven optimization Problem \eqref{eq:opt} gives an approximation solution to the batch-learning setting.
 In this setting, bids in each auction $\a$, i.e., $\{\beta_{\a, \bu}\}_{\bu\in \B}$, are independent samples from the distribution $\mathcal{D}$.
 By analyzing the sample complexity of the auctions, \cite{medina2014learning} and \cite{morgenstern2015pseudo} show that in the batch learning setting, with probability $1-\delta$, it holds that:

 where with a slight abuse of notation, $\Rev(\boldsymbol{\beta}; \b r)$ is the revenue of an auction when bids and reserve prices are $\boldsymbol{\beta}$ and $\b r$, respectively.
 This implies that by having $m = \Omega(n \log n / \epsilon^2)$ samples, with high probability, the optimal solution to the data-driven optimization Problem \eqref{eq:opt} provides an $\epsilon$-additive approximation solution to the batch-learning problem when the data-set of bids is drawn from a distribution $\mathcal D$. }